raspberrypilearning/mapping-data/en/step_3.md

 **Choose:** The started project includes several map images.
 Pick one you like, and load it to a `global` `map` variable in your `setup` function.

-<mark>When we have all the images from design (and), add a gallery here, with the file names underneath each image.
+<mark>When we have all the images from design, add a gallery here, with the file names underneath each image.
 Currently, there are my two: mercator.jpeg and mercator_bw.png</mark>

 --- code ---
 ---